Ellsworth B. Buck

-Ellsworth Brewer Buck (July 3, 1892 – August 14, 1970) was a Republican member of the United States House of Representatives from New York during the 1940s.
+Ellsworth Brewer Buck (July 3, 1892 – August 14, 1970) was an American businessman and educator who served three terms as a Republican member of the United States House of Representatives from New York during the 1940s.

 Early years

 Buck was born in Chicago, Illinois and attended Morgan Park Academy.
 He graduated from Dartmouth College in 1914 and enlisted in the United States Naval Reserve in 1917.
 He became a meteorology instructor following his training at the Massachusetts Institute of Technology.

+Early career

 He moved to Staten Island in 1919 where he served as chairman of the board of L.A.
 Dreyfus Co. (before that chewing gum company moved to Edison, New Jersey and was subsequently purchased by Wrigley) Buck served as chairman of the Chewing Gum Code Authority from 1934 to 1935 and became a member of the New York City Board of Education in 1935.
 He was vice president of the New York City Board of Education from 1938 until 1942, and president from 1942 until 1944.